TERMS AND CONDITIONS

 -

-Where an adult may lack capacity, we follow the Adults with Incapacity (Scotland) Act 2000 and work with any legally appointed guardian or welfare power of attorney to ensure decisions are made in the person’s best interests.
+Where an adult may lack capacity, therapists follow the Adults with Incapacity (Scotland) Act 2000 and work with any legally appointed guardian or welfare power of attorney to ensure decisions are made in the person’s best interests

 Parental Responsibility and Consent